mwwalrath/ExtraHop/Custom Device Manager/readme.md

 ## Overview

-This script provides functionality to manage **ExtraHop Custom Devices** by interacting with the ExtraHop REST API.
-It enables auditing of custom devices, retrieving device metrics, searching for existing devices, and creating new custom devices using data from CSV files.
+This script manages **ExtraHop Custom Devices** by interacting with the ExtraHop REST API.
+It enables auditing, retrieving device metrics, searching, creating, patching, and deleting custom devices using data from CSV files.

-The script logs detailed information about operations, with a robust error-handling mechanism to ensure issues are easy to trace.
+The script logs detailed information about operations, with robust error-handling mechanisms to ensure traceability of issues.

 ## Features

 - **Audit Custom Devices:** Retrieve and export details of existing custom devices from ExtraHop appliances.
-- **Search for Devices:** Search for devices by name using ExtraHop REST API.
+- **Search for Devices:** Search for devices by name using the ExtraHop REST API.
 - **Metric Querying:** Query metrics for a specific device.
-- **Create Custom Devices:** Create custom devices on ExtraHop appliances using a CSV file as input.
+- **Create Custom Devices:** Create custom devices on ExtraHop appliances using data from a CSV file.
+- **Patch Custom Devices:** Update existing custom devices if they already exist (supports user confirmation or batch updating).
+- **Delete Custom Devices:** Delete custom devices based on data from a CSV file.

 ## Requirements